Sum of Measures 1—5 (Total Package)

 |04 - Equity support info_outline|

-The government is taking actions to support the health sector and the economy.
-The parliament is appropriating an additional USD916,808 (0.3% of GDP) to the Hospital Trust Fund to help with prevention and preparation for COVID-19.
+(i) The government is taking actions to support the health sector and the economy; (ii) The parliament is appropriating an additional USD916,808 (0.3% of GDP) to the Hospital Trust Fund to help with prevention and preparation for COVID-19.

-The government has also announced measures totaling USD20 million (8% of GDP) to mitigate economic and social hardship through targeted support to affected businesses and individuals.
+(i) The government has also announced measures totaling USD20 million (8% of GDP) to mitigate economic and social hardship through targeted support to affected businesses and individuals.
 These include a new unemployment benefit scheme, temporary subsidies for utility bills, a new temporary job creation scheme for public works, and a lending scheme for the private sector.
+There is no breakdown between these measures.

 |06 - Budget reallocation info_outline|